charlescc9/RoboND-Kinematics-Project/writeup.md

 ```
 I then created a matrix to correct for the difference in orientation of
 the gripper end effector as described in the URDF description and the
-DH parameter table (a 180 degree rotation around the Z axis and -90
+DH parameter table (a 180 degree rotation around the Z axis and a -90
-degree around the Y axis):
+degree rotation around the Y axis):
 ```
 R_corr = R_z.subs(y, pi) * R_y.subs(p, -pi / 2)
 ```